Home » Dinner Recipes » Gnocchi Carbonara

 Instructions

-• Cook gnocchi in salted water according to package instructions.
+• Cook 17.5 ounce package gnocchi in salted water according to package instructions (until the gnocchi are floating to the top.)
 Do not overcook.
 When gnocchi is done, reserve 1 cup of pasta water, then drain the rest.

-• In a small bowl, whisk the eggs and egg yolks.
-While whisking, slowly add 2 Tablespoons of the warm pasta water to the bowl of eggs.
+• In a small bowl, whisk 2 large eggs and 2 large egg yolks.
+While whisking, very slowly add 2 Tablespoons of the warm pasta water to the bowl of eggs (you don't want to scramble the eggs, you just want to warm them up.)

-• Turn the skillet to low heat and pour the eggs in.
-Stir to coat the gnocchi, adding more pasta water until the sauce reaches desired consistency.
+• Turn heat down to low and slowly pour in the eggs while stirring.
+At this point begin adding more pasta water and continue to stir until the sauce reaches desired consistency.

-• Add in grated cheese and fresh ground pepper (to taste) and stir.
+• Add in ⅔ cup grated Romano cheese and salt and pepper, to taste and stir.

-• Top with fresh parsley (optional) and serve!
+• Top with 1 Tablespoon fresh parsley, minced (optional) and serve!

 Notes